Matt Harvey Reportedly Out Partying Until 4:00 A.M. Night Before No-Show

 Was this so-called “migraine” actually a dressed-up hangover?
 But Harvey was well enough to play golf before Saturday’s game: Maybe his illness wasn’t partying-induced?
 And at any rate, are these sorts of late nights on the town and skipping games what manager Terry Collins meant when he said baseball didn’t seem to be Harvey’s “top priority”?
 Inquiring minds would like to know.

 As Collins seemed to hint at yesterday, Harvey’s antics have worn thin not just with the higher-ups at the club, but also with his fellow teammates.
-Newsday talked to some anonymous Mets players who expressed relief that Harvey had been punished for missing the game, and included some damning and funny quotes about how Harvey is seen in the locker room:
+Newsday some anonymous Mets players who expressed relief that Harvey had been punished for missing the game, and included some damning and funny quotes about how Harvey is seen in the locker room:

 “He wants to be Derek Jeter,” said one teammate, summing up the internal frustration with Harvey.
 “To do that, you’ve got to show up.”